KDE/documentation-develop-kde-org/content/docs/plasma/theme/quickstart.md

 See the colors file in the default theme for an example.

 * If the colors file is omitted, Plasma will take on the current Plasma system colors.
-Note: Theme SVGs will not be colorized unless they contain the 'hint-apply-color-scheme' element.)
+Note: Theme SVGs will not be colorized unless they contain the `hint-apply-color-scheme` element.)

 ## Hints and Tips